Zimbabwe Domestic Twenty20 Competition: 2013–14 to 2014-15

+2015–16 season

 2017–18 season

 For the 2017–18 season, The competition was scheduled to start in April 2018 and would have included a new team, the Rising Stars, along with the existing four teams.
 Two foreign teams were also expected to be included in the competition.
 Originally the T20 tournament was scheduled to open the Zimbabwean 2017–18 domestic calendar in September 2017, but it was moved back to April as it clashed with other T20 competitions being held.